lextrack/MiniScreenRecorder/README.md

 ## Software required to execute this app

-- Python 3.x
-- FFmpeg
+### Windows Users

+If you download the packaged .exe file from the [Releases](https://github.com/Lextrack/MiniScreenRecorder/releases) section, you **do not** need to install Python, FFmpeg, or any additional libraries.
+Everything is included in the executable.

+### Linux Users

+You need to have Python 3.x and FFmpeg installed on your system, beside the additional libraries.

 ### To run this app you must install these libraries

-For Windows and Linux run this on your terminal:
+For Linux, run this in your terminal:

     ```bash
     pip install pillow mss numpy opencv-python screeninfo
     ```
-Additionally for Linux:

     ```bash
     sudo apt-get update
     sudo apt-get install python3-pil.imagetk
     sudo apt-get install libjpeg-dev zlib1g-dev libpng-dev libgl1-mesa-glx
+    ```

+## How to install FFmpeg for Linux

+  1. Update the package index:
+      ```bash
+      sudo apt update
+      ```
+  2. Install FFmpeg:
+      ```bash
+      sudo apt install ffmpeg
+      ```
+  3. Verify the installation:
+      ```bash
+      ffmpeg -version
       ```

 ## Features